 Welcome to SMCGS

-The SMCGS Library is now open: The library at Cañada College is now open with reduced hours.
-This fall is a great time to visit the library -- parking is free and plentiful, and there are few students in the library.
+📚The SMCGS Library is now open: The library at Cañada College will reopen January 18th with reduced hours for the Spring semester.
 Be sure that the library is open before you go.
 See the Library Information page for opening times and contact info.

 News: Please see our News page for the latest notices.